sonic-net/SONiC/tsc/frr/sonic_frr_update_process.md

 	- Nov 2021 - Release 8.1.0 (1200+ commits)
 	- Jul 2021 - Release 8.0.0 (2200+ commits)

--   SONiC to stay out from major/minor releases (x.y) and use patch release (.z) for stability (eg, FRR 8.3.1 instead of 8.3 if it is for 202211 release)
+-   SONiC to stay out from major/minor releases (x.y) and use patch release (.z) for stability (eg, FRR 8.3.1 instead of 8.3 if it is for 202211 release).
+Another example, at the time of SONiC FRR upgrade, the following FRR versions are avaialble 9.0.1, 8.5.3, 9.0, the guidance is to upgrade with the latest patch release 9.0.1

 # SONiC Release FRR Upgrade
 -   SONiC default to rebase FRR in every November community release